LiskArchive/lisk-template/README.md

 - `.editorconfig` can be used in combination with plugins for a wide range of editors/IDEs to ensure consistency of certain key syntax details.
 - `.npmignore` ensures that as little as possible is included when published to NPM.
 This may require adjustment.
 - If the project is for a client, or otherwise will not be used as a library in other projects, consider replacing `babel-plugin-transform-runtime` and `babel-runtime` with `babel-polyfill` (see the [details section of the Babel Polyfill documentation](babel-polyfill-details)).
+- The official language for all Lisk projects is US English (although we may also support translations into other languages on a per-project basis).

 ## Contributors